comit/sonoff-bridge/Sensor-Configuration.md

 - BMP180 Pressure and Temperature
 - BMP280 Pressure and Temperature
 - BME280 Pressure, Temperature and Humidity
 - HTU21 Temperature and Humidity
+- SI7013 Temperature and Humidity
+- SI7020 Temperature and Humidity
+- SI7021 Temperature and Humidity
+- SHT10 Temperature and Humidity
+- SHT11 Temperature and Humidity
+- SHT15 Temperature and Humidity

 You can add I2C sensors using the following (MQTT) commands: